2021 Continental Cup (cricket)

 The 2021 Continental Cup was a Twenty20 International (T20I) cricket tournament that took place at the Moara Vlasiei Cricket Ground in Ilfov County, Romania, in the first week of September 2021.
-Austria won the previous edition in 2019, but did not defend the title in 2021.
+Austria won the previous edition in 2019, but did not return to defend the title in 2021.
 The participating nations were the hosts Romania, along with Bulgaria, Czech Republic, Hungary, Luxembourg and Malta.
-Hungary played their first ever official T20I match during the tournament.
+Hungary played their first ever official men's T20I match during the tournament.
 The teams were split into two groups, with the top two in each group progressing to the semi-finals.